 Code.org provides an update on national and state-level computer science education policy, including policy trends, maps, state summaries, and implementation data:

 KY K-12 Academic Standards for Technology.
-On 5 April 2019, Kentucky's minimum high school graduation requirements became law, 704 KAR 3:305.
-One of the stated requirements is centered on a students' demonstrated performance-based competency in technology prior to graduating.
+On April 5, 2019, Kentucky's minimum high school graduation requirements became effective, as outlined in 704 KAR 3:305.
+One of the stated requirements is centered on a student's demonstrated performance-based competency in technology upon graduation.

 Conclusion

-We do recommend that each KY K-12 teacher, leader and staff member gets familiar with using AI to help them properly weigh the pluses and minuses of AI.
+- We recommend that each KY K-12 teacher, leader, and staff member become familiar with using AI to help them properly weigh the benefits and drawbacks of AI.

-AI will with certainty be part of every KY K-12 student future as well as adult's future, so we need to constantly adapt as AI continues to evolve at a fast pace each year.
+- AI will undoubtedly be part of every KY K-12 student's and adult's future, so we need to constantly adapt as AI continues to evolve at a rapid pace each year.

-Products that all students and adults use daily will use AI to have their product be more efficient and effective (e.g., summaries and minutes).
+- Products that all students and adults use daily will utilize AI to enhance their efficiency and effectiveness (e.g., summaries and minutes).

-Avoid things like well-intended K-12 researchers putting in sensitive data in open AI systems.
+- Avoid situations like well-intentioned K-12 researchers putting sensitive data into open AI systems.

-Overall, AI will have its biggest positive impact in the educational and medical fields.
+- Overall, AI is expected to have its most significant positive impact in the fields of education and medicine.

 Supporting Documents